 2.How much will it cost?

-The Petitioner’s costs of an undefended divorce will be about £1500 including VAT and court fees.
+The Petitioner’s costs of an undefended divorce will be about £1750 including VAT and court fee (£593).
 The Respondent’s costs will be significantly less.
+The petitioner may claim costs in relation to the divorce process alone (not including costs relating to Resolution of financial or child-related issues) from the Respondent.
+It is however more usual for those costs to be shared.

 3.Will I have to pay my own costs?